 - By Car

 If you’re venturing from the UK, jump on Le Shuttle and tour France under your own steam.

 Alternatively, it’s so easy to visit on a road trip.
 Rental Cars searches multiple well-known car hire brands and discovers the deals that suit you the best.

 Remembering Wilfred OwenThe English poet and WWI soldier

 During our remembrance road trip through northern France, there was one small village that Gary really wanted to visit, and that was Ors and the Sambre–Oise Canal.
 Ors witnessed some horrific intense fighting during World War I, especially in November 1918.

-One place Gary really wanted to visit was Ors.
-During Gary’s High School days, he studied the works of the poet Wilfred Owen, and it was in Ors in northern France that Wilfred Owen lost his life in World War I.
+Through Gary’s High School days, he studied the works of the English poet Wilfred Owen, and it was in Ors in northern France that Wilfred Owen lost his life during the crossing of Sambre–Oise Canal in World War I.

 He fought alongside his fellow comrades at Sambre–Oise Canal, which saw one of the last Allied victories of World War I, prior to the Armistice with Germany.

-Wilfred’s mother was informed by telegram of his death on Armistice Day, as the church bells were ringing in Shrewsbury as a celebration of the end of the war.
+Wilfred’s mother was informed by telegram of her son’s death on Armistice Day, as the church bells were ringing in her hometown of Shrewsbury, as a celebration of the end of the war.

-The memorial commemorates over 72,000 men of British and South African forces, who died during the Somme battles prior to 20th March 1918 and have no known grave.
-Over 90% of those remembered on this monument died between July and November 1916, just five months.
+The Thiepval Memorial commemorates over 72,000 men of British and South African forces, who lost their lives during the Somme battles prior to 20th March 1918 and have no known grave.

 It’s so difficult at times to comprehend the extent of the number of men who fell during this horrific time.
 Then when you see them listed one after another, it’s so heart wrenching.